bhstark2/latency/report.md

 by the endpoints (sender and receiver).

 But as noted above, it is easy to misunderstand the source of latency.
-If you imagine a user with a 1 Gbps symmetric broadband connection that is communicating with a server that is relatively close by, it is certainly possible that the end-to-end path is entirely fiber-based and yet latency can still be an issue.
+If you imagine a user with a 1 Gb/s symmetric broadband connection that is communicating with a server that is relatively close by, it is certainly possible that the end-to-end path is entirely fiber-based and yet latency can still be an issue.
 Unlike cars on a road, which have